Get the secret to the best corn on the cob! It’s so easy and fast, you’ll never make corn on the cob another way again.

 Fresh corn on the cob stacked on top of each other on a decorative platter.

-The Secret to the Best Corn on the Cob
+How to Make the Best Corn on the Cob

 To make this corn on the cob, follow these steps: